sonkd/theunseen/about.md

 ---

 ##### Flames 🔥
-This site aims to share [stuff]({{site.baseurl}}/category/) as fire, a metaphor for sharing knowledge that can ignite new perspectives and understanding.
+This site aims to share [stuff]({{site.baseurl}}/category/) as flames, a metaphor for sharing knowledge that can ignite new perspectives and understanding.
 We try to present theoretical, abstract, and complex content simply and concisely that is easy to understand and absorb in the hope that it can challenge and change your beliefs and perceptions.
 <figure>
 <img src="/assets/img/the-flame.png" alt="The flame">
 <figcaption>The seen is the changing, the unseen is the unchanging-Plato.</figcaption>